winksplorer/summit/README.md

 The frontend web UI code.
 Written in HTML, vanilla CSS, and vanilla JS.

-### sea.c

-The self-extracting archive code so that the entire server is distributed as one file.
-Written in C.

 ## TODO

-- [X] SEA
 - [X] HTTP/2
 - [X] TLS
 - [X] Login